Azure-Samples/microsoft-azure-attestation/maa.jwt.verifier/README.md

 ```
 .\win_setup_and_build.ps1
 ```
-> These steps include installation of the dependencies (nuget, vkpkg packages), creating the project via CMake, and building it.
+> These steps include installing the dependencies (nuget, vkpkg packages), creating the project via CMake, and building it.
 > Note that the intial execution of the script takes several minutes because it downloads and builds the dependencies.

 - Get your MAA JWT for verification to the system.